biruk-kinfe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is a README.md file
+This is a READ.md file